Master the Letters and Sounds of the Spanish Alphabet (Audio Included)

 This is similar to the English P as in “perfection,” but less plosive (or less expelled air).

 As is usually the case in English, the Spanish Q is always followed by the letter U and either E or I after (QUE and QUI are the only possible combinations for this letter), and its sound is a less-aspirated K.

 The Spanish R is similar to the English R, but more in the front of the mouth, with a single trill.
 If you see a double RR (named erre), it gets a bit more trill.

 This video has an absolutely lovely demonstration of achieving this trill, along with drawings of where your tongue should go:

 When you think you’re getting close, try comparing the single R to the double RR sounds by listening to the words pero (but) and perro (dog) at those links.
 Can you hear it, and make the distinction yourself?

-This is pronounced just like the English S in “Sally.”
+This is pronounced just like in English.

 This vowel is similar to the OO in the English “food,” but a bit shorter.